yanivbl6/quantized_meanfield/README.md

 # Quantized Meanfield
-This repository supplementary for the paper:
+This repository serves as supplementary for the paper:
 *A mean field theory of quantized deep networks: A Mean Field Theory of Quantized Deep Networks: The Quantization-Depth Trade-Off.*
 And includes several tools to assist research of deep-neural-networks using statistical physics